jermp/sshash/build-algorithm.md

 `validate_and_normalize_build_config`) below which step 4's MPHF builder no longer has enough room to make progress.

-The result: peak RSS during the build is governed by `--ram-limit`, not by the input size or by the on-disk index size, and the saved index is identical (byte-for-byte) to one written by an in-RAM builder followed by `essentials::save`.
+The result: peak RSS during the build is governed by `-g`, not by the input size or by the on-disk index size, and the saved index is identical (byte-for-byte) to one written by an in-RAM builder followed by `essentials::save`.